d2gex/tlf/README.rst

 3. Use the ``Etag`` header to hash the content so that we tell the browser whether to use its cache or afresh data, HTTP is a synchronous protocol so the response needs to be sent back browser anyway, however we would return no generating less heavy traffic in our server.
+4. Difficult to know what the exact requirements are but converting the time to local ``Europe/London`` timezone when the data is displayed int he browser would obviously be useful from the user point of view.

 Other solutions like intermediate in-memory databases could improve significantly the performance but the case studies requires more thought.